milochen0418/BuildingAIAgent/README.md

 ###  What's the difference?

-When we talk about AI model, we usually mean a machine learning model that can be used to solve a specific problem.
-For example, a model that can be used to solve the problem of image classification or text generation.
+When we talk about AI model, we usually mean a machine learning model that can be used to perform a specific task.
+For example, a model that can be used to perform image classification or text generation.
 When we talk about AI Agent, we usually mean a software that can interact with humans and use AI models to solve problems.
-For example, a software that can interact with humans and use a model to complete a task, such as solving the problem of image classification with certain specific requirements.
+For example, according to the user's prompt, count how many objects fit the description are in a certain image.

 ### Why do we need AI agent?